 In addition, a card issuer might ask for subsidiary information, such as how long you’ve been at your current address and if you own or rent your home.
 They could also ask about your current employer, your main source of income, and any assets you may have.

-Congratulations on selecting a credit card that meets your needs, gathering the necessary documents, and filling out your application!
-Now it’s time to submit the form and wait for the results.
+Once you’ve selected a credit card that meets your needs, gathered the necessary documents, and filled out your application, it’s time to submit the form and wait for the results.
 Depending on the health of your credit report, application approval can take a few minutes or a few days.

 After you click submit, a hard inquiry may impact your credit score.
 That’s why it’s a good idea to limit the number of credit cards you are applying to at the same time.
 The good news is that the effects of a hard inquiry are often temporary.